 Ladner Engineering, a custom amp shop located in Bay St. Louis, Mississippi builds the Tomtone Deluxe™, a guitar amplifier custom made to Tom’s tone & playing style and meanwhile known as the official Tom Riepl Signature amp.
 Tom also played a part in developing the Nightfly™, another cool and awesome sounding amp from the Ladner factory… (The Tomtone Deluxe™ as well as the whole Ladner amps line are available in Europe at Station Music)

 Tom has released 7 instrumental solo albums.
+His most famous album PLAY> includes guest performances by Huey Lewis, Lee Ritenour, Rick Hirsch, Lauren Turner, Red Young and many other great players.
 He has played on many other artist’s CDs, works as a studio musician & session player, and is also known for his ‘Stringbound’ column in Gitarre&Bass, Germany’s premier guitar magazine.
 According to the press, fans and renowned fellow musicians Tom Riepl is considered a famous guitar player and composer with individual style & unique tone!

 ‘It’s probably safe to say that if you like Steely Dan, you’d like this – but Riepl definitely maintains his own voice…’ (Bay Weekend, Mobile, AL)